MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createprivatenamespacea.md

 ### -param lpAliasPrefix [in]

 The prefix for the namespace.
-To create an object in this namespace, specify the object name as _prefix_\objectname.
+To create an object in this namespace, specify the object name as _prefix_\\_objectname_.

 The system supports multiple private namespaces with the same name, as long as they define different boundaries.